 Of course, there’s an implicit trade-off.
 Having all of these customization options necessarily means that getting charts set up the way you want them takes more time with Thinkorswim than with Webull.
 For quick analyses with a relatively flat learning curve, Webull can have a lot of appeal.

 Which Service Is Better?

-That said, TD Ameritrade is the better brokerage for most investors.
+That said, TD Ameritrade is the better brokerage for most active traders and long-term investors.
 It offers almost everything that Webull does, with the exception of cryptocurrency trading, and goes well beyond Webull with its technical capabilities and traditional asset offerings.
-If you end up wanting to expand into futures trading or need to open an education savings account down the line, you can do it with TD Ameritrade.
+Only TD Ameritrade offers the ability to expand into futures trading or to open an education savings account down the line.
 While Thinkorswim does have a steeper learning curve, it’s certainly possible to get quite a bit out of the software without touching code.